Rhode Island Renters Insurance Guide

 In their intimate space, “Little Rhody,” residents get to enjoy all four seasons and everything from city life to beaches to rich history without having to drive too far.
 In the smallest state, there is still fantastic food, excellent schools, beaches less than an hour away no matter where you are, and bountiful green energy as Rhode Island is home to the country’s first offshore wind farm.

 Whether you’re in Rhode Island to study, work, play, or anything in between, you might want to cover your stuff with renters insurance.
-We’ll take you through the basics of renters insurance coverage and also go through some of the coolest spots and hidden gems to explore in the the Ocean State.
+We’ll take you through the basics of renters insurance coverage and also go through some of the coolest spots and hidden gems to explore in the Ocean State.

 What does your renters insurance cover in Rhode Island?